dimdots/Fat-Tail-Risk-Assessor/README.md

 ## What you need

-- A Claude Pro or Team subscription
+- A Claude Pro or Team subscription (ChatGPT is also an option)
 - 30 minutes to set up and run the first test
 - 2-3 hours to run all five test cases and iterate